MaoZiming/papers/3-storage-systems/312-raid.md

   - bytes distributed across the disks.
 Reading blocks require touching all the disks.
   - Reducing check disk to 1 per group.
   - ![alt text](images/312-raid/raid-3.png)
+    - Performance: Byte-level striping can lead to high data transfer rates for large files because multiple disks are read/written simultaneously.
+However, RAID 3's performance may suffer with multiple simultaneous small I/O operations due to the need to read from all disks to access any piece of data.

 - RAID-4: use a parity disk. (a single check disk)
   - **block-level striping**
     - All parity block stored one disk.